Sunday, 30 November 2014

 RAW MANGO CHUTNEY

-This fat, old lady is again off the track.
-I am taking too much liberty on exercising my right to freedom of speech.
-Well I had never being articulate.
-Better start with the most famous and common recipe of chutney in Bengal.....
-Sweet Green Mango Chutney, given their generally sweet tooth.
+This fat, old lady is again off track.
+I am taking too much liberty exercising my right to freedom of speech.
+Well I had never been articulate.
+Better start with the most famous, common Bengali recipe of chutney.....
+Sweet Green / Raw Mango Chutney, given their generally sweet tooth.

 INGREDIENTS :